1caruxx/Ejercicios_PHP/README.md

 # License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.